BlueSkyInnovations/Plugin.Maui.Audio/README.md

 ## SimpleAudioPlayer for Xamarin

 Basically this plugin, but then for Xamarin.
 We have been using this in our Xamarin projects with much joy and ease, so thank you so much [Adrian](https://github.com/adrianstevens) (and contributors!) for that.
 Find the original project [here](https://github.com/adrianstevens/Xamarin-Plugins/tree/main/SimpleAudioPlayer) where we have based our project on and evolved it from there.

-## The Happy Ukelele Song

-As a little sample song we wanted something Hawaii/Maui themed obviously, and we found The Happy Ukelele Song which seems to fit that description.
-Thank you [Stanislav Fomin](https://download1.audiohero.com/artist/597084) and [AudioHero](https://download1.audiohero.com/track/40778468) for making it available.